-Do you know someone who put their tongue between their upper and lower teeth when pronouncing s, z and pronounce them as th as in think and that?
+Do you know someone who put their tongue between their upper and lower teeth when pronouncing s, z and pronounce them as the th in think?
 That’s a lisp.

 A lisp (also called sigmatism) is a common and treatable speech impediment involving mispronunciation of sibilant sounds.
 Sibilants are speech sound produced with a hissing effect, e.g. s, z, sh.

 It is common among children but usually disappear before the age of six.
 However, some have it till adulthood.
 The main known cause of a lisp is wrong tongue placement.

 The three types are frontal lisp, dental lisp and palatal lisp.